-Non VL-dependent regimen switches Regimens where the VL result will not influence nor delay the decision to switch to DTG-containing regimen VL considerations Current Regimen Criteria for switch Regimen if change indicated TEE Switch all to a DTG-containing regimen, regardless of VL result TLD ABC/3TC/EFV Review VL in last 12 months.
-Provided no renal dysfunction and age > 10 years and weight > 30 kg Switching AZT/3TC/EFV If VL in last 12 months was not sup- pressed, continue to switch same day, but regardless of VL result AZT/3TC/DTG do ABCDE assessment and provide enhanced adherence counselling (EAC) if If client does not quality for TDF ABC 1 /3TC/DTG Any LPV/r or ATV/r regimen for less than 2 years needed.
+Non VL-dependent regimen switches Regimens where the VL result will not influence nor delay the decision to switch to DTG-containing regimen VL considerations Current Regimen Criteria for switch Regimen if change indicated Switching regardless of VL result TEE Switch all to a DTG-containing regimen, regardless of VL result TLD ABC/3TC/EFV Review VL in last 12 months.
+Provided no renal dysfunction at age > 10 years and weight > 30 AZT/3TC/EFV If VL in last 12 months was not sup- pressed, continue to switch same day, but k diant dans and available at TDI AZT/3TC/DTG do ABCDE assessment and provide enhanced adherence counselling (EAC) if If client does not quality for TDF ABC 1 /3TC/DTG Any LPV/r or ATV/r regimen for less than 2 years needed.
 If VL was not done in last 12 months, do it at this visit, but do not wait for results to switch.
-If client does not quality for TDF and has ABC hypersensitivity AZT/3TC/DTG
+If client does not quality for TDI and has ABC hypersensitivity AZT/3TC/DTG